Nasi Manu: Super Rugby

 Manu earned a Crusaders contract for the 2008 Super 14 season at the age of just 19, and emerged as a regular performer for the club, making 12 appearances and two starts as the Crusaders rampaged to the Super 14 title.

 In 2009, however, Manu was unable to build on the success of his freshman campaign, and was limited to only four appearances and one start.

 Looking for more playing time, Manu shifted to the Highlanders for the 2010 Super 14 season.
 However, his season ended up being a total write-off as, after winning the starting job at number 8 in the preseason, he suffered a knee injury early in the season-opening contest against the Crusaders and was ruled out for the remainder of the competition.

 In 2011, Manu managed to stay healthy and put in an excellent campaign, starting every match at number eight for the Highlanders.

 Manu suffered a foot injury in the opening game of the 2013 Super Rugby season and was ruled out for the rest of the year.
 Healthy again for 2014, he was named co-captain of the Highlanders alongside Ben Smith.

 European Rugby

 After the experience with Edinburgh Rugby, from 2017 to 2020 he played with Benetton.

 International Play

 Manu was a member of New Zealand's squad on their run to the world under-19 title in 2007 and under-20 title in 2008.
 He also was part of the New Zealand Secondary Schools in 2005 and 2006.

+Post-playing Career

+Since retiring in 2022, Manu has taken up a position as the Environment Welfare Manager at the Highlanders.